arunav11/Scraper/README.md

-# scraper
+# Scraper
-# Python program based on ewb scraping using beautifulsoup4 library of python.
+Python program based on web scraping using beautifulsoup4 library of python.